usnistgov/800-63-3/sp800-63c/sec8_security.md

     IdP transmits it to the subscriber after the primary authentication step, or the attacker may use a man-in-the-middle attack to obtain the secondary authenticator as it is being used by the subscriber to authenticate to the RP.
-If, as in the front-channel model, the RP needs to send the secondary authenticator back to the IdP in order to check its validity or obtain the corresponding assertion data, an attacker may similarly subvert the communication
+If, as in the back-channel model, the RP needs to send the secondary authenticator back to the IdP in order to check its validity or obtain the corresponding assertion data, an attacker may similarly subvert the communication